d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/word2vec.md

 ### Training

+Training continuous bag of words models is almost the same as training skip-gram models.
-CBOW model training is quite similar to skip-gram model training.
-The maximum likelihood estimation of the CBOW model is equivalent to minimizing the loss function.
+The maximum likelihood estimation of the continuous bag of words model is equivalent to minimizing the following loss function:

 $$  -\sum_{t=1}^T  \text{log}\, P(w^{(t)} \mid  w^{(t-m)}, \ldots, w^{(t-1)}, w^{(t+1)}, \ldots, w^{(t+m)}).$$